 You can even cook your noodles ahead of time.
 They will stick together after they’ve cooled off, but don’t worry.
 Just rinse them with warm water until they’re no longer stuck together.
 Easy peasy.

 Some soups are great on their own, but most are better with at least a garnish or three (or five).
-Anyway, this soup is one of those soups that do well with a little something sprinkled on top.
+Anyway, this soup is one of those soups that does well with a little something sprinkled on top.
 Try combining different textures and flavors, i.e. crunchy, fresh, tangy, spicy.

 - Fresh lime juice